 The University of Alaska Anchorage (UAA) is a “commuter school.”
-Often, students are only on campus to attend their classes.
-Some students struggle to find a community.
+Often, students are only on campus to attend their classes and some students struggle to find a community.

 Student employment is one way to spend more time on campus.
 There are hundreds of student employees at UAA.
 Many student workers find a greater sense of community by working on campus.

 The University Hub, or "the hub," employs about 20 students.
 They work for the different programs located at the hub.
 More than half of them work for New Student Recruitment.

 Alyzza Lacaste moved from Kodiak to Anchorage for college.
 She is a student ambassador for New Student Recruitment.
 She says that student employment was her way to find her place in a new town.

 “Working on campus has changed my student life.
 At work, I made friends with my coworkers and became more involved on and off campus,” Lacaste said.
 “We mostly coordinate events for junior high and high school students.
 I'm also out in the community representing UAA.”